leigholiver/leigholiver.github.io/content/_index.md

 # Hi, I’m Leigh

-## A DevOps engineer and Software Developer from the UK
+## A Cloud/DevOps/Software engineer from the UK

+In my day-to-day I'm usually:
+- Helping developers deploy features faster, with less friction
+- Engineering scalable, fault-tolerant and cost effective cloud infrastructure for web applications
+- Hacking on tools and automation to make peoples work easier